ChaosGamesNY/RingChaos/README.md

   - Undecided if it will work on bedrock blocks
 #### Stone Throwing Ring
   - Can break glass and give a drop
-  - Drops will consist of glass shards that can be crafted back into glass
+  - Drops will consist of a broken glass item that can be crafted back into glass
-      - amount dropped would vary based on glass pane vs glass block
+  - Amount dropped would vary based on glass pane vs glass block
-      - amount dropped by each would be enough to craft into the respective block that got broken
+  - Amount dropped by each would be enough to craft into the respective block that got broken
+  - Re-crafting the original glass block/pane will be possible in the 2x2 grid within the player inventory
   - Tinted glass will drop generic shards and need to be re tinted.
 #### Ring of the Cleric:
   - Can heal player